coderefinery/ase-workshop-2019/ase-talk.md

 - Encapsulated code is easier to extend
 - Assertive code make software more modular
 - Nonredundant code reduces maintenance issues.
 ---
+## "...ASE has grown organically..."

+???
+- This is cut from the invitation sent to Coderefinery, why we are here.
+- My interpretation is codebase size, complexity is starting to be felt ( somewhere on the previous red-line, but you want to be on the blue)
+-  At some point some of you will work with the "old stuff" - your legacy code - or parts of your common code base which hard to work with (fix,enhance and so on).
+- Having experience CLEAN code and knowing how to change "things" incrementally will valuable assets, going forward with the changes you need to apply.

+---
 # Pair programming and Test Driven Development
 "TDD supported with pair programming is a natural fit.
 Learning TDD is